vivrichards600/friendlytester.github.io/pages/java/roadmap.md

 [Course Home](../course)

 There is currently no more, sad face I know!

+* Run window in IntelliJ
+* Categories in JUnit

 As and when I think about things to add to this, I add them to my personal backlog.
 If there is something specific you'd like to see on my roadmap for Basic Java please leave a comment below.